o3de/o3de.org/content/docs/userguide/components/point-light.md

 Animation start offset from **0** to **1**\.
 A value of **0\.1** is 10% into the animation\.
 For example, you can use this setting to prevent lights in the same scene, with the same animation, from being animated in unison\.
 Default value: 0

-## EBus Request Bus Interface<a name="component-point-light-ebusrequest"></a>
+## EBus Request Bus Interface {#component-point-light-ebusrequest}

 Use the following request functions with the EBus interface to communicate with other components of your game\.

 For more information about using the event bus \(EBus\) interface, see [Working with the Event Bus \(EBus\) system](/docs/userguide/programming/ebus/intro.md)\.

 All light components share common EBus functions\.
-For more information, see [Light Components EBus Request Bus Interface](/docs/userguide/components/area-light.md#component-light-ebusrequest)\.
+For more information, see [Light Components EBus Request Bus Interface](/docs/userguide/components/area-light#component-light-ebusrequest)\.